Understanding the ICANN Verification Process

 What do I need to do to validate my domain?

-If your domain has already been verified this will display confirmation of the verification.
+If your domain has already been verified, you will see confirmation of the verification.

 My domain has been suspended, what can I do?